Yousign/SFDC-Toolbox/README.md

 ## Introduction

 This repository contains code examples to integrate the Yousign API into Salesforce.
 We will connect through named credentials with an API Key.
-The code samples, the initialization package and the documentation provided here complete but does not substitute the [Yousign API documentation](https://developers.yousign.com/docs/introduction-new) where you will find a [dedicated Salesforce section](https://developers.yousign.com/docs/integration-salesforce-yousign) :rocket:
+The code samples, the initialization package and the documentation provided here complete but does not substitute the [Yousign API documentation](https://developers.yousign.com/docs/introduction-new) where you will find a [dedicated Salesforce section](https://developers.yousign.com/docs/integration-salesforce-yousign)&nbsp;:rocket:

 ## License